egberts/egberts.github.io-src/content/articles/fail2ban-config-files.md

 ignoreregex =
 ```

 The above regex is matching the lines we’ve seen in the logs.
-This will ban anyone for 1 hour if they fail to login more than 3x in 60 seonds.
+This will ban anyone for 1 hour if they fail to login more than 3x in 60 seconds.
 When done, restart fail2ban:

 ```console
 $ service fail2ban restart